kuangzhou/kuangzhou.github.io/index.md

 global short keys by AHK, Cygwin in windows, the plug-ins in Google Chromes and Firefox...
 People usually say that Linux is more stable than windows.
 But I have re-installed Ubuntu on Win 7 for  more than five times in one week due to the problem of Ubuntu system.
 Now when I work on Ubuntu, I will be so careful when shutting down the computer in case it will not wake up next time.
-But in windows, every night I will use "shutdown -s -f -t 3600" before I go to sleep and listen  cross talk or documentary film for one hour.
+But in windows, every night I will use `shutdown -s -f -t 3600` before I go to sleep and listen  cross talk or documentary film for one hour.

 ##主题来源##